White & Case Social Entrepreneurship Summer Internship

 Anna Donlan JD '27

-Anna Donlan graduated from UCLA in 2023 with a BA in Psychology and a minor in Statistics.
+Anna Donlan graduated from UCLA in 2023 with a Bachelor of Arts in psychology and a minor in statistics.
 Prior to law school, Anna worked as a research assistant at the International Institute of Rural Reconstruction, where she produced research reports and identified strategic partnership opportunities for various global development initiatives.
-Anna's academic interests center around transactional law, particularly its role in facilitating social change and innovation within mission-oriented organizations.
+Donlan’s academic interests center around transactional law, particularly its role in facilitating social change and innovation within mission-oriented organizations.
 She looks forward to her upcoming internship with Calvert Impact and further exploring how legal frameworks can be utilized to support projects that align business and investment strategy with meaningful environmental and social outcomes.

 Previous White & Case Interns